Meet our exceptional BSARs!

 Stefani Priskos, Class of 2016, comes to Barnard from the Heart of Dixie as a happy representative of Huntsville, AL. She is delighted to be a BSAR, as little pleases her more than sharing with others the school that she calls home!
 She is currently majoring in Unafraid with a concentration in Undecided.
 With academic interests ranging from linguistics to religion, anthropology, and beyond, she enjoys experiencing those amazing moments when all of her interests seem to collide.
 When she's not studying or in class, Stefani enjoys volunteering as a Visiting International Student Amabassador, innovating with Barnard-Columbia Design for America, hiking with the CU Hiking Club, knitting, and attending every single Uptown Vocal performance.

 Danah Screen, Class of 2015, traveled far and wide from Queens, New York.
-Ever since Spring '12 she has yearned for a yellow BSAR t-shirt and to be a key player in what makes Barnard amazing, in a way that goes beyond comprehension.
-A Biological Sciences major by day (and a handful of nights) she spends her time in lab working with top of the line professors and is so excited to start on her independent project as a junior until the day she receives her diploma.
+Ever since Spring '12 she has yearned for a yellow BSAR t-shirt and to be a key player in what makes Barnard amazing.
+A Biological Sciences major by day (and a handful of nights) she spends her time in lab working with top of the line professors and is so excited to start on her independent project as a junior.
 She makes it her mission in life to experience one new arts performance at either Barnard and Columbia each month with her equally art-driven friends.
 She loves to cook, draw, play violin, study (because she loves all her classes), attempt water-kayaking (in the fall of '13), and decorate her room with her beloved suitemates.

 Kenzy Seifert, Class of 2016, was born in Portland, Oregon and graduated from Lebanon High School in Lebanon, Oregon.
 She plans to major in English with a minor in French and hopes to one day work in publishing.
 When she doesn't have her nose in a book, you'll probably find her at the movies or exploring the city.
 She is very excited to be working as a BSAR so she can share her experience at Barnard with others.

 Rohini Sengupta, Class of 2016, is from South Brunswick, NJ, where she attended South Brunswick High School.
 She is really excited about being a BSAR and sharing her Barnard pride with prospective students!
 She is a definite Spanish & Latin American Cultures minor and considering majoring in Political Economy.
-On campus, she is a dancer on Columbia University's Indian classical fusion dance team, Columbia Taal, and also a member of Club Zamana, Columbia's South Asian student's association.
-Outside of campus, she is a passionate FC Barcelona fan and when she isn't in class you can probably find her hudled over her computer screen watching highlights of the most recent game.
+On campus, she is a dancer on Columbia University's Indian classical fusion dance team, Columbia Taal, and also the Vice President of Club Zamana, Columbia's South Asian student's association.
+Outside of campus, she is a passionate FC Barcelona fan and when she isn't in class you can probably find her huddled over her computer screen watching highlights of the most recent game.

 Rachel Silvern, Class of 2014, grew up in Santa Monica, California and graduated from Santa Monica High School.
 She is happily majoring in Environmental Science and minoring in Dance.
 In addition to running from class to class, Rachel dances in a student led dance group, Columbia Ballet Collaborative, is a member of the Library Learning Task Force, and works as a research assistant in an environmental science laboratory on campus.
 In her rare moments of free time, Rachel has enjoyed exploring New York City through its food and incredible concert venues, as well as all of the unique quirks the five boroughs have to offer.
 Barnard has provided her with an incredible opportunity to connect her academics to the larger New York City.